empathyco/academy-batches/Path/batch_winter2023/blog/front.md

 ### Playboard-Restyling
 Two tasks were assigned to the playboard restyling fellows this week.
 [Miguel Juncal](https://github.com/migueljuncalpz) was tasked with updating the text styles found in the app, while [LuisMi Alonso](https://github.com/lumialfe) was focused on updating the buttons in the application in order to unify its style throughout the whole project.
 Both tasks were significantly delayed due to design concerns.

+## Week 11
+Week 11 of the 2023 Winter Batch was the ending point of the first sprint of the project.
+This week was mainly focused on developing the different projects

+### Play-Experience
+ The Play Experiences team created a new section in the playboard and was able to add all the panels and required functionalities for the style's modifications
+### Retail-Trust-Index

+### My-Motive-Search
+ The Motive search team created a first prototype following the Leticia's design
+### Playboard-Restyling
+Two tasks were assigned to the playboard restyling fellows this week.
+[Miguel Juncal](https://github.com/migueljuncalpz) was tasked with updating the text styles found in the app, while [LuisMi Alonso](https://github.com/lumialfe) was focused on updating the buttons in the application in order to unify its style throughout the whole project.
+Both tasks were significantly delayed due to design concerns.

 #### The teams
 |Play Experience|Retail Trust Index|My Motive Search|Playboard Restyling|